18F/tock/docs/incident-response.md

 1. Open an issue in GitHub to track the response to the incident.
 Label it "investigating."

 1. Follow the [cloud.gov security response process](https://cloud.gov/docs/ops/security-ir-checklist/), updating the GitHub issue as appropriate.

+## CircleCI

+CircleCI secrets (stored in environment variables) correspond to cloud.gov [service keys](https://docs.cloudfoundry.org/devguide/services/service-keys.html).

+To rotate these secrets, it is necessary to re-create the service keys and then update the CircleCI environment variables with the new values:

+- `cf delete-service-key service-account-$env-tock service-key-$env-tock`
+- `cf create-service-key service-account-$env-tock service-key-$env-tock`
+- Update these environment variables using the CircleCI project settings page:
+  - `CF_DEPLOYER_USERNAME_$env` and `CF_DEPLOYER_PASSWORD_$env`

+(where `$env` is the name of the deployment environment)